Hey there, time traveller!

 Guiboche, who was homeless for eight weeks with her five children in 2011, issued her invitation to the mayoral candidate, his wife, Lorrie Steeves, and anybody else Friday.

-'It's already been done and this shows what his real opinion is behind closed doors'
+'It's already been done and this shows what his real opinion is behind closed doors'-- Sam Flett, one of the hundred or so recipients of Guiboche's help

 She issued the invitation to help her feed the homeless after racially charged comments on Facebook by Lorrie Steeves in 2010 made headlines.